Arceuthobium blumeri: Distribution

+Southwestern white pines in the Huachuca Mountains of Arizona show signs of heavy infection by Arceuthobium blumeri, including dieback and the formation of witch's brooms.

 This species is distributed widely through the Sierra Madre Occidental in Mexico, extending from the Huachuca Mountains of Cochise County, Arizona to southern Durango.
 There are also disjunct populations in Coahuila and on Cerro Potosí in the Sierra Madre Oriental.
 The elevational range of A. blumeri is 2100-3300 meters.

 Populations of A. blumeri in the Huachuca Mountains have been impacted by wildfires, including the Monument Fire in 2011, significantly altering its distribution in Arizona.

 Ecology

+Arceuthobium blumeri induces the formation of knotted tangles of branches, called witch's brooms, on its host.

 Infection by A. blumeri reduces the longevity and fecundity of its host trees, and stands of moderately- to heavily infected Southwestern white pines show mortality rates more than 20 times higher than uninfected trees.
 Contrary to early reports, A. blumeri frequently induces witch's brooms on infected trees at high elevations in the Huachuca Mountains.
 These brooms are irregularly-shaped and open.
 The formation of brooms is detrimental to the health of the host tree but also provides habitat for small mammals and birds.

 Associations between A. blumeri and animals are poorly understood.
 For example, it is not known whether the species is insect-pollinated or wind-pollinated.
 However, the larvae of some thicket hairstreak butterflies (Callophrys spinetorum), which are specialists on dwarf mistletoes, have been documented feeding on A. blumeri.

 The fungus Cylindrocarpon gillii has been reported as a hyperparasite on A. blumeri and on other species of dwarf mistletoe.
 Plants infected by this fungus develop yellowish-white lesions on both male and female shoots, erupting in white masses of spores.
 Thus, this fungus is a natural biocontrol agent of A. blumeri.